Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 Repotting is done every 2 to 3 years, preferably after flowering in spring.

-• Completely renew the substrate with a fresh, well-draining mix.
+- Replace the substrate entirely with a fresh, well-draining mix.

-• Avoid compacting too much and do not water too much in the following days.
+- Avoid compacting too much and do not water too much in the days following repotting.

 Precautions to take

-• Do not move this “Christmas Cactus plant” during bud formation or flowering: this may cause them to drop.
+- Do not move this “Christmas Cactus plant” during bud formation or flowering: this can cause them to drop.

-• Regularly check the condition of the roots if the plant shows signs of stress: excess moisture is often the cause.
+- Regularly check the condition of the roots if the plant shows signs of fatigue: excess moisture is often the cause.

-Potential Pests and Diseases of the Christmas Cactus
+### Parasitic and Potential Diseases of the Christmas Cactus

-Although the Schlumbergera is a rather resilient plant, it can occasionally be affected by some parasitic pests and diseases, especially under suboptimal growing conditions.
+Although the Schlumbergera is a rather resilient plant, it can occasionally be susceptible to a few parasitic pests and diseases, especially under suboptimal growing conditions.

 Common Parasites